 Express Scripts Medicare Transition Process:

 As a new or continuing member in our Medicare Part D plan, you may be taking drugs that are not on our formulary.
 Or, you may be taking a drug that is on our formulary, but your ability to get it is limited.
 You should talk to your doctor to decide if you should switch to an appropriate drug that we cover or request a formulary exception for us to cover the drug you take.
-For each of your drugs that is not on our formulary, or if your ability to get your drugs is limited, we will cover a temporary supply up to at least 30 days at retail (unless you have a prescription written for fewer days) when you go to a network pharmacy within the first 90 days of the calendar year (or the first 90 days of your effective date if your coverage begins after the first of the year).
+For each of your drugs that is not on our formulary, or if your ability to get your drugs is limited, we will cover a temporary supply for a maximum 30 days at retail (unless you have a prescription written for fewer days) when you go to a network pharmacy within the first 90 days of the calendar year (or the first 90 days of your effective date if your coverage begins after the first of the year).
 After your first 30-day supply, we will not pay for these drugs unless your request for an exception is approved.
 For additional information on our transition policy or if you are a resident of a long-term care facility, please refer to the plan's Medicare Part D Evidence of Coverage.